erikthedeveloper/nodejs-math-slinger/README.md

     #validateExpression
       ✓ should pass for a simple addition expression
-      ✓ should pass for a simple subtraction expression ✓ should enforce the ending "="
+      ✓ should pass for a simple subtraction expression ✓ should pass for an expression containing parentheses ✓ should fail for an expression containing unclosed/mismatched parentheses ✓ should enforce the ending "="
       ✓ should not allow any whitespace
     #evaluateExpression